 Depends on the make and model, some can be programmed without special equipment. however, most keys and fobs for the car made after 2005 require special programming tools like MVP programming machine to program the key.

 How long does it usually takes to get a replacement car key?

-A: To get a replacement key by an automotive locksmith, the process usually takes about an hour, if everything goes well.
+A: To get a replacement key from an automotive locksmith, the process usually takes about an hour, if everything goes well.
 In addition, if this is a chip key, then a little longer, depends on the make and model of the car.

 How can I know if I had a chip key or just a regular key?

 In most cases, there is a simple way to determine which key you had.
 If it was a metal key, probably it was a non-chip key.
 If you had a key with a cover on the top, most chances you had a transponder/chip key.

 In addition, most makes and models car built after the year 2000 have a chip in the key.

 Fob car key –